c0rnf13ld/url2shorter/README.md

 # url2shorter
-This script is based on the operation of the ["maskphish"](https://github.com/jaykali/maskphish) utility, it has some functionalities, such as choosing if you want to mask your url or not
+This script is based on the functionality of the utility [maskphish](https://github.com/jaykali/maskphish) utility, it has some functionalities, such as choosing if you want to mask your url or not

 ## Requirements